NCLEX-PN Exam – 3 ‘Must Know’ Facts BEFORE You Begin Preparation

-If you need to pass on the first try, then get the best NCLEX-PN practice exam you can.
+If you need to pass on the first try, then get the best NCLEX-PN review study guide you can.
 They will be closest to the actual test material and be worded like the real test.

-Preparing with the best NCLEX-PN review study guide, course and practice questions will dramatically raise your score.
+Preparing with the best NCLEX-PN review test questions, study guide and prep course will dramatically raise your score.
 That’s assuming you’re investing some hours of your time per week to prep for your future.

 NCLEX PN Exam Registration

 To register for the LPN exam, candidates must apply to both the National Council State Boards of Nursing (NCSBN) and to Pearson VUE.
 The board will provide an Authorization to Test (ATT) number.
 Pearson VUE is the contracted test provider and charges $200 for the exam.
 Payment can be made using VISA, MasterCard or American Express.
 It is also possible to send a money order, cashier’s check, or certified check.
 Registration can be made on the internet, by phone or by mail.